nextcashtech/bitcoin_docs/authentication.md

 	Expiry          uint64            `json:"expiry" bsor:"5"`
 ```

-The user then must calculate the SHA256 hash of this message using the following data:
+The client then must calculate the SHA256 hash of this message using the following data:

 ```
 	PublicKey - 33 byte compressed value